ffoxwell/chromeDriverUpdater/README.md

 # chromeDriverUpdater
-go script to get the lastest version of chrome driver &amp; unzip to $HOME
+A go script to get the latest version of Chromedriver &amp; unzip to $HOME

 ### Usage:
 ```bash